 When you are traveling it’s easy to lose track of your daily expenses.
 But they quickly add up and your tight travel budget might not be too happy about that.
 Trail Wallet helps you to track your expenses (even in different currencies).
-You can set daily budgets and can thus analyse and improve your money situation.
+You can set daily budgets and can thus analyze and improve your money situation.

-As a digital nomad you often don’t have a gym available.
+As a digital nomad, you often don’t have a gym available.
 But you still want to stay fit, right?
 Use the fitness app Seven, which gives you intense 7-minute workouts on a daily basis.
 You get the maximum benefit out of a short amount of time and don’t even need any equipment.

 Meditation is a great way to reduce stress and keep your mind focused.
 No surprise that many location-independent nomads love to meditate regularly to stay productive and in balance.
-Headspace teaches you how to meditate with only a few minutes every day.
+Headspace teaches you how to meditate for only a few minutes every day.

 Traveling a lot also means you have many different booking confirmations and documents somewhere in your emails or on your laptop.
 Tripit is a free travel planner that organizes all of those digital documents so you know exactly where to click when you need your hotel address or the right airport terminal.
 The app even works without an internet connection.

 Traveling to different countries also means you have to deal with different languages.
 ITranslate is a great app that helps you to read, write and speak in 90 languages.
 You don’t even need to worry about pronunciation because the app reads the translation out for you.
-In addition to that you also can share everything via text messages or email if needed.
+In addition to that, you also can share everything via text messages or email if needed.

 Another good translation option would be Google Translate.
-Although, it is not exactly famous for its perfect grammar, the app has some very handy features.
+Although it is not exactly famous for its perfect grammar, the app has some very handy features.
 Once downloaded, you can use the dictionary offline, which is great.
 You can also use the camera on your phone to scan in texts, so you don’t even need to type it in anymore.

 DayOne is a great tool to write a travel journal.
-The app adds date, time and weather to your personal notes.
+The app adds date, time, and weather to your personal notes.
 In case you don’t know what to write about, it gives you inspirational quotes and questions to trigger the author in you.

-The usual struggle: You’re strolling through your newsfeed, find a super interesting article but have no time to read it.
+The usual struggle: You’re strolling through your newsfeed, and find a super interesting article but have no time to read it.
 The solution: Pocket saves everything you can find on the internet and removes the annoying ads, so you can read it later offline.

 Every Time Zone

 Being a digital nomad also means that you are often in different time zones than your clients or family and friends.
 That makes it very complicated to find the right time to call or to stick to deadlines.
 With Every Time Zone you’ve got that problem solved.
-With this app you’ll never lose sight of the right time again.
+With this app, you’ll never lose sight of the right time again.

 Handy Digital Nomad Apps for Everyone